errew/ComfyUI-Wireless/README.md

 - **Strict Typing**: Separate nodes for `Any`, `Image`, and `Latent` to ensure compatibility with ComfyUI's visual cues.
 - **Pass-through**: Set nodes pass the value through, allowing linear workflow continuation.

-## Tips
-- We know it’s easy to accidentally copy a stray space when pasting your key.
-That’s why we’ve added an auto-trim feature—it automatically removes spaces at the beginning and end, making sure your key works perfectly every time.

 ## Nodes Included
 1. **Universal**: `Set Wireless (Any)` / `Get Wireless (Any)`
    - Accepts **ALL** data types (Wildcard `*`).